310mc/https-310mc.github.io-tl/source/_posts/ninja_clan/grasping_for_something.md

 {% endbubble %}

 {% bubble Midori curious %}
-Whaa, it was *that* bad…?
+Ehhh, it was *that* bad…?
 I guess this idea’s a bust, then.
 {% endbubble %}

 {% bubble Tetora curious %}